KIZI/InBeat/doc/installation.md

 ### Installation

+ou can use InBeat services as a set of independent modules.
+Each module provides REST API as a self-reliant http service running on a specific port.
 All settings can be changed either in the global config file (./inbeat/config.js) or in a specific config file for each module (./inbeat/{module}/config.js).

 Go to the 'inbeat' directory and run installation of nodejs dependencies: